-1 Venice ‘walk streets’
+1 Discover the Venice ‘walk streets’

-Had I not been researching restaurants in Venice on Google Maps, I wouldn’t have known these urban gems existed.
-The Venice Walk Streets are a set of pedestrian-only streets inland from the beach.
-They date back to the 1900s and were originally part of the vision of tobacco tycoon, Abbot Kinney, who wanted to recreate Venice, Italy, in southern California, complete with a system of charming canals which you can visit today.
+The Venice Walk Streets are a set of pedestrian-only streets inland from the beach, dating back to the 1900s – part of tobacco tycoon Abbot Kinney’s vision to recreate Venice, Italy, in southern California, complete with the charming canals you can visit today.

 mosaic path